 Subsidies & Economics

-Photovoltaic systems are exempt from property taxes.
+Photovoltaic systems (aka solar panels) are exempt from property taxes.

-The key drivers are avoided cost of power no longer purchased, the site-specific system design and cost, and the value of the state and Federal subsidies.
+The key drivers are avoided cost of power no longer purchased, the site-specific system design and cost, and the value of the state and federal subsidies.

 We frequently coordinate our work with roofers to ensure warranties remain in force and the PV system installation also comes with a 10-year warranty that includes roof integrity.